flaneurette/Social-Media-Platform/README.md

 # Installation

 Not for immediate production yet, testing only.
-Because some URLS are hardcoded, it requires editing of a few files.
+Because some URLS are hardcoded, it requires editing of a few files:
+/resources/php/header.php (contains most configuration data.)

 # MySQL